 Dr. Oyakawa recommends Monovision LASIK only for myopic eyes with no signs of cataracts.
 Dr. Oyakawa himself has had Monovision PRK.

-Recently, Dr. Oyakawa underwent presbyopia correcting cataract surgery with the Crystalens AO in the near eye set for mini-monovision.
+In 2009, Dr. Oyakawa underwent presbyopia correcting cataract surgery with the Crystalens AO in the near eye set for mini-monovision.
+Recently he had cataract surgery in the other eye with a Trulign (astimagtism correcting Crystalens

 - Successful Monovision adaptation occurs in 3 to 4 weeks in about 80% of patients